-- 2.42 In South Lakeland CIL has already been adopted and there is a current Charging Schedule in Place.
-This study is to review the CIL in the context of the Development Management DPD, emerging single Local Plan and AONB draft DPD. - 2.43 The guidance on the Planning Practice Guidance website replaces all previous standalone guidance. - 2.44 Charging authorities should set a [CIL] rate which does not threaten the ability to develop viably the sites and scale of development identified in the relevant Plan.
+- 2.46 In South Lakeland CIL has already been adopted and there is a current Charging Schedule in Place.
+Note that there is currently no CIL adopted in the Lancaster City area.
+This study is to review the CIL in the context of the AONB draft DPD and relevant Local Authority area policies. - 2.47 The guidance on the Planning Practice Guidance website replaces all previous standalone guidance. - 2.48 Charging authorities should set a [CIL] rate which does not threaten the ability to develop viably the sites and scale of development identified in the relevant Plan.
 They will need to draw on the infrastructure planning evidence that underpins the development strategy for their area.
-Charging authorities should use that evidence to strike an appropriate balance between the desirability of funding infrastructure from the levy and the potential impact upon the economic viability of development across their area. (our emphasis) - 2.45 In this respect, CIL Regulation 14 requires that - a charging authority must strike what appears to the charging authority to be an appropriate balance between -

-(a) the desirability of funding from CIL (in whole or in part) the actual and expected estimated total cost of infrastructure required to support the development of its area, taking into account other actual and expected sources of funding; and

-(b) the potential effects (taken as a whole) of the imposition of CIL on the economic viability of development across its area.

-2.46 The levy is expected to have a positive economic effect on development across a local plan area.
+Charging authorities should use that evidence to strike an appropriate balance between the desirability of funding infrastructure from the levy and the potential impact upon the economic viability of development across their area. (our emphasis) - 2.49 In this respect, CIL Regulation 14 requires that - a charging authority must strike what appears to the charging authority to be an appropriate balance between - (a) the desirability of funding from CIL (in whole or in part) the actual and expected estimated total cost of infrastructure required to support the development of its area, taking into account other actual and expected sources of funding; and - (b) the potential effects (taken as a whole) of the imposition of CIL on the economic viability of development across its area. - 2.50 The levy is expected to have a positive economic effect on development across a local plan area.
 When deciding the levy rates, an appropriate balance must be struck between additional

-&lt;sup>27 The Community Infrastructure Levy Regulations 2010, 6 April 2010 under section 222(2)(b) of the Planning Act 2008 Regulation 14
+&lt;sup>29 The Community Infrastructure Levy Regulations 2010, 6 April 2010 under section 222(2)(b) of the Planning Act 2008 Regulation 14

-&lt;sup>24 Paragraph: 001 Reference ID: 23b-001-20161116 (accessed 22/02/17)
+&lt;sup>26 Paragraph: 001 Reference ID: 23b-001-20161116 (accessed 22/02/17)

-&lt;sup>25 Paragraph: 006 Reference ID: 23b-006-20140306 (accessed 22/02/17)
+&lt;sup>27 Paragraph: 006 Reference ID: 23b-006-20140306 (accessed 22/02/17)

-&lt;sup>26 Paragraph: 008 Reference ID: 25-008-20140612 (accessed 12/1/16)
+&lt;sup>28 Paragraph: 008 Reference ID: 25-008-20140612 (accessed 12/1/16)